 Ephemeral internal IP addresses are available to VM instances and forwarding rules.

 Ephemeral internal IP addresses remain attached to VM instances and forwarding rules until the instance or forwarding rule is deleted.

 You can assign an ephemeral internal IP address when you create a resource by omitting an IP address specification in your request and letting Compute Engine randomly assign an address.

-For internal load balancers, you can assign a static internal IP address, specify an explicit ephemeral internal IP address, or let GCP assign an ephemeral internal IP address randomly.
-For more information on specifying an IP address for an internal load balancer, read Load balancing IP address in the internal load balancing documentation.
+For internal load balancers, you can assign a static internal IP address, specify an explicit ephemeral internal IP address, or let Google Cloud assign an ephemeral internal IP address randomly.
+For more information about specifying an IP address for an internal load balancer, read Load balancing IP address in the internal load balancing documentation.